Help for Mental Illness: Program Gets People Talking Sooner

 Imagine finally getting the courage to see a therapist for depression but the soonest you can get scheduled is three weeks away.

-If the need is high, they will be scheduled within hours, but always within the next few days.
+If the need is high, they will be scheduled within hours, but always within the next few business days.

-- Talk about stressors and history.
+- Process stressors and mental health history.

-- Discuss coping mechanisms.
+- Review healthy and unhealthy coping mechanisms.

 - Create a care plan with the appropriate therapist.